gretkierewicz/dissertation/README.md

 - Move importing data from csv files to the to_internal_value methods of serializers
 - Tests!
 - New general view: Modules with missing plans
+- Additional views with no nesting (could be problematic with a huge amount of plans or modules)
+- Plan constructor view - managing available employees (pensum limit not reached) and not full classes (classes hours not exceeded)